HOME FEO'S STORE REVIEWS INTERVIEWS FEO AMANTE THEATER SCIENCE MOMENT UNFAIR RACIAL CLICHÉ ALERT

 What was the launch tow vehicle for the M2F1?
 A souped-up Pontiac Bonneville convertible.

-So while Tony Stark can achieve far faster flight speeds, Iron Man may only need around 100mph to maintain level flight.
+So while Tony Stark can achieve far faster flight speeds, his Iron Man suit may only need around 100mph to maintain level flight.

 Now I don't know if the writers knew about lifting bodies or if the Iron Man suit designers bothered to incorporate lifting body design into Tony Stark's suit.
 But reverse engineering futuristic tech is not what we're about here at THE SCIENCE MOMENT.
 We can accept that Star Trek can beam people from orbit to planet surface.
 We don't know how, but as described, it isn't so far fetched that it breaks every law - or any law of science - that we know.